Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally Closed Sets: the Roommate Case

 \begin{lemma} $T/{\cal Z}_s$ is well-defined, that is, we can order singular rotations of $T$ so that they can be iteratively eliminated, starting from $T$.
 Moreover, for every stable matching $M$, $M\subseteq T/\mathcal{Z}_{s}$. \end{lemma}

 The next results highlights a tight connection between rotations, valid tables, and stable matchings.

-\begin{theorem} Any $M \in {\cal S}(T)$ is a valid subtable of $T$ resulting from a sequence of rotation eliminations from $T$, i.e., $M=T/\mathcal{Z}_T(M)$ for some ${\cal Z}_M\subseteq {\cal Z}(T)$.
-Moreover, $\mathcal{Z}_T(M)$ contains every singular rotation and exactly one of each dual pair of rotations and is univocally determined by $M$.
-Conversely, every valid subtable of $T$ having exactly one entry per row corresponds to a stable matching. \end{theorem}
+\begin{theorem} Any $M \in {\cal S}(T)$ is a valid subtable of $T$ resulting from a sequence of rotation eliminations from $T$, i.e., $M=T/\mathcal{Z}_M$ for some $\mathcal{Z}_M\subseteq \mathcal{Z}(T)$.
+Moreover, $\mathcal{Z}_M$ contains every singular rotation and exactly one of each dual pair of rotations and is univocally determined by $M$.
+Conversely, every sequence of rotation elimination will eventually lead to a valid subtable with one entry per row corresponding to a stable matching. \end{theorem}

-Following the previous theorem, for $M\in\mathcal{S}(T)$, we let $\mathcal{Z}_{T}(M)$ denote the set of rotations in table $T$ such that $M=T/\mathcal{Z}_{T}(M)$.
+Following the previous theorem, for $M\in\mathcal{S}(T)$, we let $\mathcal{Z}_{M}(T)$ denote the set of rotations in table $T$ such that $M=T/\mathcal{Z}_{M}(T)$.